Morounmubowale/LITA_CLASS-FINAL-PROJECT/README.md

 4. whats is total revenue by region?

 ### DATA ANALYSIS
-This is where we include some class codes or DAX experience during class analysis;
+This is where we include some class codes or DAX experience during lass analysis;

 ---SQL
 Select *from[dbo].[SUBSCRIPTION SERVICE],